davestewart/es-kit/docs/README.md

 ## Preamble

-Docs are fine, but the best way to learn ES Kit is to:
+ES Kit is prerelease, so:

-- look at the [code](../src/modules) to see how it works
+- check the [code](../src/modules) to see how it works
-- look at the [tests](../tests) to see a variety of examples
+- check the [tests](../tests) to see some example usage

 ES Kit is not that complicated; it's just atomic, organised and logical.